dirkbeer/Helium_Bridge_WS80/README.md

 The current code and Helium Bridge hardware receives and uplinks data packets from Ecowitt WS80 weather stations.
 The WS80 transmits FSK-encoded signals in the sub-1GHz ISM bands (915MHz for US versions).
 This hardware and code receives, averages, and uplinks WS80 data to Helium.

+This work is sponsored by a grant from the Helium Foundation (https://www.helium.foundation/).

 The hardware used includes:

 * LILYGO® TTGO LoRa32 V2.1_1.6 https://www.lilygo.cc/products/lora3